 With GTA6 in active development, the question of its setting inevitably followed, and we think it’s time to return to the beaches, waters, and vistas of Vice City.

 GTA is synonymous with sunshine and chaos; it’s why Liberty City was a relative failure and why a game set in London wouldn’t work.
-No one wants to play a GTA game with long nights, and slight drizzle, that sort of climate would elicit the responses of a more grounded, possibly darker, game and that is not GTA.
+No one wants to play a GTA game with long nights, and slight drizzle.
+That sort of climate would elicit the responses of a more grounded, possibly darker game, and that is not GTA.
 Vice City is the city of sun, sea, sex, and drugs–perfect to drop a player with questionable morals, at least digitally, and the resources to cause mayhem.
-It also has that familiar and slightly nostalgic vibe that is selling at the moments. (though, it’s hardly like the GTA series needs help selling!)
+It also has that familiar and slightly nostalgic vibe that is selling at the moment. (though, it’s hardly like the GTA series needs help selling!)

 Apart from the climate, Vice City would bring our criminal activity away from bank heists and back to drugs and drug running.
 It goes without saying that we don’t advocate drugs, but they make a great gameplay mechanic for the criminal we will no doubt play.
 The city is called Vice City for crying out loud.
 It’s got a party atmosphere that probably means people are on drugs, and if people are on drugs, someone is selling them.
 That, we imagine, will be where we come in.
 The ‘American Dream’ is an ideal that seems to permeate all the GTA games, selling or running drugs will be the way the protagonist gets there, akin to the heists in GTA V.